Last Updated on April 27, 2023 by Tina

 For most Filipinos, Siquijor is famous for stories of magic potions, sorcerers, and witchcraft.
-One of my friends is afraid of visiting this province because of these stories.
-I guess this is the same reason why not too many Filipinos explore this beautiful island.
-When I was there in January 2019, the majority of the tourists are foreigners.
+I guess this is the reason why not too many Filipinos explore this beautiful island.
+When I was there in January 2019, most of the tourists are foreigners.
 In the hostel that I stayed at, I was the only Filipino guest.
-I’m glad I visited this island.
-It has amazing sunsets, beautiful waterfalls, white sand beaches with crystal clear waters and there’s something about the place that makes you want to stay there forever.
-Here’s a solo traveler’s guide to Siquijor to help you plan your trip to the island.
+And when I went back there a few weeks ago, it was still the same.
+Siquijor is still on my top 3 of my favorite islands in the Philippines.
+It has amazing sunsets, beautiful waterfalls, and white sand beaches with crystal clear waters.
+There’s something about Siquijor that makes you want to stay there forever.
+I originally wrote this post as a solo travel guide to Siquijor but I am updating this post as a guide for anyone planning to visit Siquijor, whether you’re going solo, or with someone else (like I did last time).

 Located in the Central Visayas Region in the Philippines, Siquijor is the third smallest province in the country.
 The province can be explored in just one day.
 It is a small island midway between Visayas and Mindanao Islands.
 It is bounded on the north by the island of Cebu, Bohol to the northwest, Negros Island to the west, Camiguin to the east, and mainland Mindanao to the south.
 Facing its northern shores is Bohol Strait while at the southeast shores is the Mindanao Sea.